dingwilson/SwiftVideoBackground/README.md

 - `pause()` - Pauses the video.
 - `resume()` - Resumes the video.
 - `restart()` - Restarts the video.
-- `alpha` - Change this `CGFloat` to adjust the darkness of the video.
+- `darkness` - Change this `CGFloat` to adjust the darkness of the video.
 Value `0` to `1`.
 Higher numbers are darker.
 Setting to an invalid value does nothing.
 - `isMuted` - Change this `Bool` to mute/unmute the video.
 - `willLoopVideo` - Change this `Bool` to set whether the video restarts when it ends.
-- `playerLayer` - The `AVPlayerLayer` that can be accessed for advanced customization.
+- `playerLayer` - The `AVPlayerLayer` that can be accessed for advanced control and customization of the video.

 #### Singleton